 Cities In Turkey That You’ve Never Heard Of & Why You Should Visit Them

 Thanks to its incredible diversity, undoubtedly one of the best countries in the world to visit is Turkey.
-It is almost impossible to make a list of cities to visit in Turkey because every city (and even regions inside cities) in this captivating country are very distinct from one another, and they all offer unique Turkish experiences to their visitors.
+It is almost impossible to make a list of cities to visit in Turkey because every city (and even areas within cities) in this captivating country are very distinct from one another, and they all offer unique Turkish experiences to their visitors.

 Istanbul is the number one place to go for the vast majority of tourists, while cities like Bursa and Trabzon are wholly overlooked.
 However, if you have the time, there is no reason why you should miss out on these lesser-known cities in Turkey.
 Each of these gorgeous cities are scattered across the astonishing country that is Turkey.

 The key point here is “if you have the time.”
-The reason I say that is because Turkey is a vast country, and some of the cities on this list require you to drive (if you have a rental car) or use buses and trains for very long distances.
-But once you arrive at each one of these Turkish cities, you are guaranteed to understand why we suggested to travel the long distances!
+I say that because Turkey is a vast country, and some of the Turkey cities and towns on this list require you to drive (if you have a rental car) or use buses and trains for very long distances.
+But once you arrive at each of these Turkish cities, you are guaranteed to understand why we suggested traveling the long distances!

 As you will understand while reading (or maybe you already know this if you have been Turkey before), Turkey has a long and interesting history.
 From prehistoric civilizations to the mighty empire of Rome and the Ottomans, millions of people have called Anatolia home.
 This resulted in a cultural and historical richness in modern-day Turkey and is what makes each city on this list very special.

 The east and the west, the north and the south, are quite different from one another, and while exploring them, many travelers feel like they are entering a new country each time.

 That said, now it is time to discover the most underrated cities in Turkey…